unpoller/unpoller.github.io/documentation/docs/dependencies/influxdb.md

 This page provides simple instructions on how to install and maintain InfluxDB and Grafana.

 :::tip
-InfluxDB 1.7.7 or new is required.
-Version 1.8.4 is recommended.
+InfluxDB 1.8.x or newer is required.
+Version 1.8.10+ is recommended.
 :::

 :::warning